Polie423/Spread-good/README.md

 * just fill the form and click "Submit".

 # My purpose by working on that website was to spread good thoughts and make people feel better.

-note for Saar: the post axios does'nt pass any information to the database, I couldn't solve this issue alone...